Black presence in the 20th century

 - Observer article about the African Second World War Veterans that are now living in poverty

-Duleep Singh from the Northampton Black History project The Indian
+- Sophia Duleep Singh from the Northampton Black History project The Indian Suffragette campaigner

 - Shapurji Saklatvala the first Asian Communist/Labour MP (for Battersea North), 1922

-Hackney Voices stories and music from the Moving
+- Young Hackney Voices stories and music from the Moving Here website

 - Whose Freedom?
 Activities Index page (41kb) for 'Whose Freedom?
 A study of the experiences and significance of African, Caribbean and Indian men and women in the British armed forces in the Second World War' By Marika Sherwood and Martin Spafford